leisurelyrcxf/cmoult/cmoult/CMoult.md

 ####2.4.2 Access Strategy
 #####2.4.2.1 Progressive
 I implement a basic version of progressive access strategy using the X86 debug registers.
-The X86 debug registers can monitor access to specific sections of memory and cause process to interrupt when access is monitored.
-Such kind of memory breakpoint is called watchpoint in a gdb way.
+The X86 debug registers can monitor access to specific sections of memory (three modes of monitoring memory actuallyȄ————write, access, execute) and cause the process to interrupt when access is detected.
+Such kinds of memory breakpoints are called watchpoints in a gdb way.
 The description of the format of the X86 debug registers could be found in wikipedia, see [x86 debug resiters](https://en.wikipedia.org/wiki/X86_debug_register).

-But this approach has some obvious limitations, such as,
+This approach has some limitations, such as,
 * The memory monitored concurrently is limited, in a X86-64 case, maximum 32 Bytes.
 * Platform dependency.
 Have to recode for each architecture.
 Some architectures don't provide debug registers.

-Below is the code of the key API of add a watchpoint in Cmoult.
+Below is the code of a key function of adding a watchpoint in Cmoult.

 ```CPP
 static int um_add_aligned_watchpoint(um_data* dbg, uint64_t addr_to_watch, uint8_t len,